CORRELATIONS

 • The other variable decreases -

-Zero correlations are variables travelling in random directions and forming no pattern.
+Zero correlations are variables that travel in random directions and form no pattern.

 "Female participants aged 15-24 will exercise more than female participants aged 25-34."

-1. "Older men will excercise less than younger men."
+1. "Older men will exercise less than younger men."

 IDENTIFYING THE RESEARCH METHOD NEEDED FOR EACH STUDY: